wp-plugins/flyzoo/readme.txt

 ####Chat rooms####

-Nobody likes ghost towns: a new visitor can see who is online, find an advice from other users or start a conversation with an operator!
+Nobody likes ghost towns: a new visitor can see who is online, find an advice from other users or start a chat with an operator!

 * A chat room can be private or public
 * Customizable bad word filter
 * Create multiple chat rooms on your site (WOW &amp; PRO Plans)
-* Users can start private convertations with other users
+* Users can start private chats with other users
-* Windows can be moved, resized and minimized
+* Chat windows can be moved, resized and minimized
 * Emojis
-* Operators can Ban users and remove comments
+* Operators can Ban users and remove comments from chat rooms
 * Preview Media Links (Youtube, Vimeo, SoundCloud and more...)
 * Sound Notifications
-* Users can update their profile and upload avatars
+* Users can update their profile and avatar
-* Responsive Support
+* Responsive chat layout

 ####Languages####

-The widget is available in: English (...other languages coming soon!)
+The chat widget is available in English (...other languages coming soon!)

 == Installation ==